Prevarication by Proximity: How Craft Imagery Shapes the BetterSax Ligature Narrative

 Price as a Truth Serum: What a $70 Ligature Can and Cannot Be

-The BetterSax Burnin’ Ligature retails for around $70 and is distributed through large scale platforms like Amazon.
+The BetterSax Burnin Ligature retails for around $70 and is distributed through large scale platforms including Amazon.
 At that price point, certain realities become unavoidable.
-A ligature sold at this scale is very unlikely to be individually hand‑hammered, produced in a Copenhagen workshop, or fabricated using labor intensive analog methods.
+A ligature sold at this scale is very unlikely to be individually hand hammered, produced in a Copenhagen workshop, or fabricated using labor intensive analog methods.

-This is not a criticism; it’s simple economics.
+This is not a criticism.
+It is simple economics.
 True boutique ligatures, made one at a time by independent craftsmen, cost several multiples more.
 Labor has a price, and artisanal production has a ceiling.

 The issue is not that the BetterSax ligature is mass produced.
-The issue is that the marketing narrative leans heavily on craft imagery while selling an industrially manufactured product.
+The issue is that the marketing narrative leans heavily on craft imagery while selling what appears, based on its price point and distribution scale, to be an industrially manufactured product.
+The video does not disclose where the production ligatures are made or how they are produced, so this inference is based on economic reasoning rather than confirmed manufacturing information.

-Yet the retail ligature is a standard brass, double‑screw design with gold plating most likely manufactured using modern production methods.
+The retail ligature appears to be a standard brass, double screw design with gold plating, most likely manufactured using modern production methods, though the video provides no confirmed information about the manufacturing process.
 There is nothing wrong with that.
 Many excellent ligatures are made this way.
 It becomes problematic when the language of craft is allowed to stand in for factual clarity.

 The video never states where the production ligatures are manufactured, how they are produced, or what role Peter Jessen plays beyond initial prototyping.
-The omission is not accidental.
-It is strategic.
+That omission shapes the viewer’s perception as deliberately as any explicit claim would.

 Why Transparency Matters in the Saxophone Community

 Saxophonists care deeply about materials, process, and provenance.
-Many have learned, sometimes the hard way, the difference between true boutique craftsmanship, and mass produced accessories wrapped in boutique language.
+Many have learned, sometimes at significant cost, the difference between genuine boutique craftsmanship and mass produced accessories wrapped in boutique language.
 When marketing blurs that line, it erodes trust not only in a single product but in the broader discourse around saxophone gear.

 Jay Metcalf has not lied.
-He has simply allowed viewers to draw conclusions he does not correct.
-That is the essence of prevarication—truthful statements arranged to guide perception toward an unspoken assumption.
+He has allowed viewers to draw conclusions he does not correct.
+That is the essence of prevarication: truthful statements arranged to guide perception toward an unspoken assumption.

 A More Honest, and Still Compelling, Framing